-Thank you for your purchase of our Rivet CounterTM C39-8 locomotive.
+Thank you for your purchase of our Rivet Counter 39-8 locomotive.
 In this booklet you will find information in regards to maintenance, lubrication, body removal, storage and basic DCC instructions.
-For additional information, part numbers, and exploded drawings, please see our website: www.scaletrains.com.

 If you have purchased a DCC and Sound Equipped model, then you will have access to all the features of this outstanding locomotive.
 For those that have purchased the DCC and Sound Ready version, the DCC information contained in this manual will not be applicable to your model.
-All of our models are equipped with a 21 pin MTC receptacle should you decide to install DCC at a later date.
-Our C39-8 should accept any 21 pin DCC decoder.
+All of our models are equipped with a a new type of connector called an E-24 interface should you decide to install DCC at a later date.
+Our C39-8 should accept any E-24 decoder.